frederic-perez/AmE-dictionary/data/dictionary.md

 __fiendish__
 __fierce__ _adj_ :two::hammer:
 __fiery__ _adj_ :three::hammer: _A fiery Tabasco-ish sauce._
-__fife__ _n_ :camera: A small, high-pitched, transverse flute used primarily to accompany drums in a military or marching band.
+__fife__ _n_ :two::camera: A small, high-pitched, transverse flute used primarily to accompany drums in a military or marching band.
 __fifer__
 __fifth wheels__
 __figgy pudding__ _n_ A type of Christmas pudding which was originally made with figs.